Balancing the demands of coursework with the responsibilities of parenting requires careful planning and reliable support systems.

 Parent Networks: Joining local parenting groups or online communities can provide support, advice, and even childcare exchange opportunities with other parents.

-University Programs: Initiatives like those from the CUNY Office of Early Childhood Initiatives offer support and resources tailored to student parents.
+University Programs: Your institution may have programs like those from the CUNY Office of Early Childhood Initiatives that can offer support and resources for student parents.

 Balancing school and parenting is no small feat, but with the right childcare in place, it is entirely achievable.
 Invest in reliable childcare to pave the way for both your academic success and your child's well-being.